coveooss/coveo-python-oss/coveo-pyproject/README.md

 Essentially, the behavior we're looking for:

 - Through `pip install`, it will obtain the latest `^2.4` from `pypi.org`
-- Through `poetry install`, which is only meant for development, the source is fetched from the disk.
+- Through `poetry install`, which is only meant for development, the source is fetched from the disk

 # pydev (development environment)

-A repo-wide `pyproject.toml` is available at the root which refers to the projects by path.
+A repo-wide `pyproject.toml` is available at the root, which refers to the projects by path.
 This is a development bootstrap for development convenience, so that one can work in any of the projects of the repository without having to configure multiple environments in the IDE.

 ## How to enable pydev